How to stream on a game console

 Once installed and set up, the AverMedia Live Gamer HD makes life much easier for the CPU, as it takes on a large part of the work.
 For example, an H. 264 hardware encoder is built in, which takes over the video compression.

 Who is not convinced yet, may be retuned by the accessories.
 In addition to various cables and adapters, there is also a USB button here, which is recognized by the enclosed software and can be used to start recording.
-A tiresome change between game and software and possibly cutting off these video parts is therefore not possible.
+A tiresome change between programs and possibly cutting off these video parts is therefore not possible.

 Speaking of software: The enclosed software “RecCentral” is very easy to use and explains the user how to use the card’s connections for which purpose.